simonevadi/SoTeXs/simulation/readme.md

 - 10 Increase PGM-M3 distance from 1500mm to 2000mm
-- 11 like before, but using raypyng for undulator flux and multilayer efficiency calculations
+- 11 like before, but using raypyng for undulator flux and multilayer efficiency calculations 12 - adjust mirror size and slope errors and roughness